Rome wasn’t built in a day and granted, your yard isn’t the size of the city of Rome, but the same rule applies.

 Another consideration in your budget: storage space.
-A shed, although sometimes necessary, isn’t the most attractive addition to any yard, especially a small one where it dominate the landscape.
+A shed, although sometimes necessary, isn’t the most attractive addition to any yard, especially a small one where it dominates the landscape.